Reviewed by MTown2013 (Currently owns)

 -Beautiful Design that feels good in the hand.
 I'm slightly worried about it cracking, but I've had it for more than a month, it's taken a few spills and it still looks good.
 Let's put it this way: I'm not worried enough to be willing to put the bumper case on and hide these beautiful lines.

 -Good Software.
 It runs great, but I attribute this to the device itself rather than the software, as the Nexus 7 and Galaxy Nexus slowed down on the update from 4.1 to 4.2.
 I assume 4.2 isn't as smooth as 4.1, but the Nexus 4 just powers through it to make it buttery smooth again.
 And might I say this phone is FAST.
 I'll still give it a 10, but that's just barely a 10.
 Google can still make some changes for the better.

 -Fast to charge

--Okay camera quality. <- to be fair, that's not saying much as I came from a Galaxy Nexus
+-Okay camera quality. s not saying much as I came from a Galaxy Nexus

 Overall a great device.